Aadv1k/gdoc.vim/README.md

 This is a WIP and a bare bones implementation currently you can :-

+- Create google documents from vim
-- Create documents with your buffer contents.
+- Sync the documents with changes
 - See [TODO.md](./TODO.md) for more details.

 ## Installation